MohamedAYasin/RNN-LSTM_Air-Quality_Forecasting/README.md

 Regularization techniques are essential for preventing overfitting.

-## Future Work
+## Future Work and Recommendations

-Incorporate additional features such as weather forecasts and traffic data.
+- Incorporate additional features such as weather.

-Experiment with Transformer-based architectures for time-series data.
+- Experiment with GRU architectures for time-series data.

-Deploy the model as a real-time forecasting tool.
+---

 ## References